golang-leipzig/1brc-in-go/README.md

 ### Option: "static map"

 A pprof run showed, that map access was the most expensive part of the process.
-This is cheating, but to test the potential, we used a custom, collusion-free map.
+This is cheating, but to test the potential, we used a custom, collision-free map.
 This halved the processing time (e.g. from 4.5s to 2.2s) - and still, "calculateIndex" would remain the most expensive part.